Metronoid/chronicler/content/character/merits/fighting/Beserker.md

 **Effect**: Your character enters a controlled madness in combat.
 Whether a believer in the throes of ecstatic fervor or a warrior emulating the Norse berserks, this Style is not about technique but about achieving the right state of mind.

 **The Red Mist** (•): Your character focuses inward, seeking out her source of rage within.
-By spending a point of Willpower she inflicts the Insane Tilt on herself for the remainder of the scene.
+By spending a point of Willpower she inflicts the Insane Condition on herself for the remainder of the scene.

 **War Cry** (••): Your character chills an opponent’s blood with her mad howl.
 Instead of attacking, roll a contested Strength + Intimidation versus opponent’s Resolve + Composure.
 If your character gets the most successes, her opponent suffers a penalty equal to your successes to any action other than Dodging for the next turn.